nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 The activity diagram shows the possible execution paths for the `import` command.

-**Path Execution of Import Feature Activity Diagram is shown below:**
 ![ImportFeatureActivityDiagram](images/ImportFeature.png)

 There are two possible execution paths for this command.